hwheeler01/hwheeler01.github.io/about.md

 - What courses have you taken in biology, statistics and computer science?
 - How much time can you commit to working in the lab during the academic and summer months?

-#### If you are interested in potentially joining our lab, send answers to the above questions to [hwheeler1@luc.edu](mailto:hwheeler1@luc.edu) and formally apply at the [Biology Undergraduate Research Application Portal] (https://forms.luc.edu/biolab/login.htm)
+#### If you are interested in potentially joining our lab, send answers to the above questions to [hwheeler1@luc.edu](mailto:hwheeler1@luc.edu) and formally apply at the <a href="https://forms.luc.edu/biolab/login.htm">Biology Undergraduate Research Application Portal</a>

 ## Lab Location